 - Restoring this mechanism lowers and controls pressure within the eye

-iStent: managing glaucoma while treating your cataracts
+Manage glaucoma while treating your cataracts with iStent.

 iStent is implanted during your cataract surgery procedure.
 Once implanted, iStent will begin working to safely and effectively manage pressure.
 What’s more, patients who receive iStent may experience a reduction in glaucoma medications; but this will be at the discretion of your physician.

 If you have glaucoma and medications and laser surgeries do not lower your eye pressure adequately, your eye doctor may recommend a procedure called a trabeculectomy.
-This procedure is often performed with use of an anti-scarring medication to reduce the risk of scarring.
+This procedure is often performed with the use of an anti-scarring medication to reduce the risk of scarring.

 During this procedure which is performed in an operating room on an outpatient basis, a tiny drainage opening is made underneath a flap or trap-door of the sclera (white of the eye).
-The new opening allows fluid from inside the eye to flow underneath the edges of the flap to raise a filtration site with in the conjunctiva (outer layer of the eye) called a “bleb”.
+The new opening allows fluid from inside the eye to flow underneath the edges of the flap to raise a filtration site within the conjunctiva (outer layer of the eye) called a “bleb”.
 The bleb is mostly hidden under the eyelid and is often quite low and spread over a large area.
 The aqueous humor diverted to the bleb then gets re-absorbed by surrounding blood vessels.
 When successful, the procedure will lower your intraocular pressure (IOP), minimizing the risk of vision loss from glaucoma.

 Some of the risks and complications from trabeculectomy surgery include the following: